 The Bylaws also provide for the election of three classes of directors with terms staggered so as to require the election of only one class of directors each year, and further that each class be equal in number, or as nearly as possible.
-Only directors who are members of Class I will be elected at the Annual Meeting.
-Each Class I director will be elected to a three-year term and, therefore, will hold office until the Company's 2021 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
-The terms of Class II and III directors continue until the 2019 and 2020 annual meetings, respectively.
+Only directors who are members of Class III will be elected at the Annual Meeting.
+Each Class III director will be elected to a three-year term and, therefore, will hold office until the Company's 2023 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
+The terms of Class I and II directors continue until the 2021 and 2022 annual meetings, respectively.

-The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected David R. Dantzker, M.D., Lisa W. Heine, and Gary R. Maharaj as the Board's nominees for election as Class I directors.
+The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected José H. Bedoya and Susan E. Knight as the Board's nominees for election as Class III directors.
 Each of these nominees has indicated a willingness to serve as a director if elected and has consented to be named in the proxy statement.
-Brief biographical profiles of Dr. Dantzker, Ms. Heine, and Mr. Maharaj are provided below.
+Brief biographical profiles of Mr. Bedoya and Ms. Knight are provided below.
 The Proxy will be voted for any of such nominees unless the Proxy withholds a vote for one or more nominees.
 If, prior to the meeting, it should become known that either of the nominees will be unable to serve as a director after the meeting by reason of death, incapacity or other unexpected occurrence, the Proxies will be voted for such substitute nominee as is recommended or selected by the Corporate Governance and Nominating Committee and the Board of Directors or, alternatively, not voted for any nominee.
 The Board of Directors has no reason to believe that any nominee will be unable to serve.

-Under the Company's Corporate Governance Guidelines, it is a policy of the Board that each director be required to retire from the Board effective at the conclusion of the annual meeting following his or her seventy-second birthday, unless special circumstances exist as determined by the Board.
-The Board believes, however, that any such exceptions should be rare.
-Under this policy, Dr. Dantzker, who attained the age of seventy-two during fiscal 2015, would normally have retired at the conclusion of the Company's 2016 annual meeting.
-Given Dr. Dantzker's substantial experience and familiarity with the Company and the Board, and his experience as a physician and extensive knowledge of the healthcare industry, the Board determined, based upon the recommendation of the Corporate Governance and Nominating Committee, it appropriate for Dr. Dantzker to stand for reelection at the Annual Meeting and if he is reelected, this would allow him to continue his service on the Board as a Class I director whose term will expire at the conclusion of the Company's 2021 annual meeting.
+Under the Company's Corporate Governance Guidelines, it is a policy of the Board that a director shall offer to retire from the Board effective at the conclusion of the Annual Meeting following his or her seventy-second birthday.
+In this circumstance, the Corporate Governance and Nominating Committee will review the appropriateness of such director's continuation on the Board, and recommend to the Board whether, in light of all the circumstances, the Board should accept the director's proposed retirement.
+Under this policy, Mr. Kalich, who attained the age of seventy-two following the conclusion of fiscal 2019, offered to retire at the conclusion of the Annual Meeting.
+The Board, based upon the recommendation of the Corporate Governance and Nominating Committee, determined it appropriate for Mr. Kalich to continue his service on the Board given his substantial experience and familiarity with the Company and the Board, and his executive and board leadership experience.
+As a member of Class II, Mr. Kalich's current term will expire at the conclusion of the Company's 2022 annual meeting.